BestWillInTheWorld/techshed-hugo/content/_index.md

   enable: true
   title: Techshed Frome
   subtitle: >-
-    Interested in tech?  -  Working in tech and want to share & expand your skills?  -  We work on real-world issues using technology.
+    Interested in tech?  -  Working in tech, looking to share & expand skills?

     <br>

-    Come along, meet interesting people, share ideas & develop your skills.
+    We work on real-world issues using technology.
+Meet interesting people, share ideas & develop your skills.
 about:
   description: >-
     Through a combination of regular weekly sessions, community projects and